 A settlement agency can also guide you with your financial needs in Canada.
 For example, they’ll identify the documents you’ll need and help you to open a bank account in Canada.

-An important responsibility of permanent residents in Canada is to file your taxes every year.
+An important responsibility of permanent residents in Canada is to file their taxes every year.
 By filing your taxes each year, you can access financial benefits such as the:

 – Canada Child Benefit